I5UCC/VRC-ASL_Gestures/README.md

 This Repository has different Gesture Controllers that can be used, dependent on the Controller you use:
 - Index Controller with ![VRCThumbParams-MOD](https://github.com/benaclejames/VRCThumbParams) <br/>
-- Index Controller without any Mods
+- Index Controller without any mods
 - Oculus Touch Controllers (or any other controller) Left/Right Hand Dominant versions Available.

 ### ***Only people who have your avatar shown or Custom animations enabled in Safety-settings are able to see the additional signs.***<br/>